Strong winds, heavy rain may pummel New York on Sandy anniversary

 Most of the impacts, again, depend on timing and location.
 However, some things are inevitable.

-If the low pressure moves up the East Coast, there will be an increased amount of rainfall from Philadelphia to Boston.
-Very similar to a nor’easter, but without all of the snow.
+As the low pressure moves up the East Coast, there will be an increased amount of rainfall from Philadelphia to Boston.
 There will not be enough cold air in place to have snowfall along the coast.
 Either way, New York City residents will wake up Sunday wondering what happened to the sunny skies of the day before.

 The cold air will move in swiftly after the system passes.